OP-TEE/optee_website/docs/debug.md

 ---
 title: Debug
 permalink: "/docs/debug/"
-layout: container-breadcrumb
+layout: default
-description: In this document we would like to describe how to debug OPTEE.
+description: In this document we would like to describe how to debug OP-TEE.
 Depending on the platform you are using you will have a couple of different options.
 ---